 Trust me, I’m a farmer

-As consumers we want to have food that is healthy for us, that has not impacted the environment in a negative way, that ideally was grown in our vicinity, and that is tasty.
-More importantly, we want to trust the information farmers, distributors, and retailers provide about our food.
-Through transparency, digitalization can increase or rebuild that trust.
+As consumers we want to have food that is healthy for us, that has not impacted the environment in any negative way, that ideally was grown in our vicinity, and that is tasty.
+More importantly: we want to trust the information farmers, distributors, and retailers provide about our food.
+Through transparency digitalization can increase or rebuild that trust.

-By reducing the impact farming has on the environment, digital farming can have a positive impact on consumers’ perception of food and food production, contribute to a healthy ecosystem, and offer insight into the food production chain.
+By reducing the impact farming has on the environment – in fact contributing to a healthy ecosystem – and offering insight into the food production chain, digital farming can have a positive impact on consumers’ perception of food and food production.

-Generating data is the backbone of digital farming, but its true power lies in sharing data.
-“At Bayer, we decided to donate the data we generate with our scouting app via a live stream to Quantified Planet, a Swedish data GNO and an exclusive partner of the Habitat Free Program of the UN.
-Through Quantified Planet, we make the data available for public research on new farming practices in general and the sustainability of farming in particular,” Tobias says.
+Generating data is the backbone of digital farming.
+But its true power lies in sharing data.
+Tobias: “At Bayer we decided to donate the data we generate with our scouting app via a live stream to Quantified Planet, a Swedish data GNO and an exclusive partner of the Habitat Free Program of the U.N.
+Through Quantified Planet we make the data available for public research on new farming practices in general and the sustainability of farming in particular.”